A Letter for Every Reader

 Thank you for being here with us.
 When I first embarked on the gratitude journey three weeks ago, I was slightly concerned about running out of words, and not being able to keep up with daily posts.

 I'm thankful that the concept of gratitude is fuelling my writings.
-I wake up to each day, with thanks, and a fearless attitude that whatever comes my way will lead me to another journey of thankfulness.
+I wake up to each day with thanks and a fearless attitude that whatever comes my way will lead me to another journey of thankfulness.

 I'm not oblivious to the fact that there are people who might read the gratitude articles and think, "It's all right for some, you don't know what I've been through, how do you expect me to be thankful?
 Some will think, "Who does she think she is?"
-There might be others who read out of curiosity, and then, there will be others who genuinely find the articles encouraging.
+There might be others who read out of curiosity, and then there will be others who genuinely find the articles encouraging.
 I welcome you all.

-Thought I'd write a letter for every person reading this, and hope to motivate you further to take a look into your environments.
+Thought I'd write a letter for every person reading this, and hope to encourage you further to take a look into your environments.
 Upon starting the Gratitude Challenge, I was surprised to discover that some are commercialising the term GRATITUDE.
 You want a buddy to go on this journey together?
 Pay something!
-How about a cute planner to help you on your journey, and good luck.
+How about a cute planner to help you on your trip, and good luck.
 Cue Disclaimer!
 It works for some, but I believe it's always best to find your own rhythm, and sometimes, a pretty journal won't cut it.

-Fear not, you won't be charged for these writings; if anything, I'm the one who is benefiting more from taking these moments of reflection.
+Fear not.
+You won't be charged for these writings; if anything, I'm the one who is benefiting more from taking these moments of reflection.
 I sincerely hope that you can glean some inspiration from these articles.

 Today, I'm going to go deeper and write you a personal letter.
 Are you ready?

 Thank you for visiting this website, and I hope that each time you grace us with your presence, you leave with the belief that things can only get better, despite the challenges you may face.
 If you're living your best life possible, congratulations are in the house.
-I hope you too will find something that encourages you to sustain what you already have.
+I hope you, too, will find something that encourages you to sustain what you already have.
 If you're just curious, you're in the right place also!
-I hope some words churned on ubuntucourtyard.com will stir something in you, and help you discover what you are looking for.
+I hope some words churned on ubuntucourtyard.com will stir something in you and help you discover what you are looking for.

-Most of us have gone through steep and rough patches in life; I too have gone through periods where I'd cry almost every day.
+Most of us have gone through steep and rough patches in life; I, too, have gone through periods where I'd cry almost every day.
 That smile that most people talk about once disappeared, and yes, I could write rolls and rolls of the wrongs that had led me to a place of misery.
 On the outside, I was thriving, but deep inside, my soul wept.
 However, I wasn't always like that.
 I grew up being what some might term as a 'free spirit'.
 If anyone had asked me to practice gratitude at the time of my misery- fuelled existence, I would have told them to get lost.

 Forgiveness and Gratefulness